Tascurator/tascurator-documents/docs/docs/modeling.md

 ### List[Category]

-The ShareHouse contains Category.
-The ShareHouse has Category list.
+The Share house contains Category.
+The Share house has Category list.

 ### List[Tenant]

-The ShareHouse contains Tenant.
-The ShareHouse has Tenant list.
+The Share house contains Tenant.
+The Share house has Tenant list.

 ## Category - カテゴリー